yugabyte/yugabyte-db/docs/content/latest/api/ycql/expr_simple.md

 showAsideToc: true
 ---

-Simple expression can be either a column, a constant, or NULL.
+A simple expression can be a column, a constant, or NULL.

 ## Column expression